Essential Info for Norway

 Major religions: Christianity

-Tipping: Service charges range between 10 to 15 percent in most hotels and restaurants.
+Tipping: Service charges range from 10 to 15 percent in most hotels and restaurants.
 Taxi fares are generally rounded up to the nearest krone.

 Electricity: 220 volts, 50 Hz.
 Two-pin, round-prong plugs are used.